apache/kyuubi/docs/client/python/pyspark.md

 ### Prepare JDBC Hive Dialect extension

-Hive Dialect support is requried by Spark for wraping SQL correctly and sending to JDBC driver.
-Kyuubi provides a JDBC dialect extension with auto regiested Hive Daliect support for Spark.
-Follow the instrunctions in [Hive Dialect Support](../../engines/spark/jdbc-dialect.html) to prepare the plugin jar file `kyuubi-extension-spark-jdbc-dialect_-*.jar`.
+Hive Dialect support is required by Spark for wrapping SQL correctly and sending it to the JDBC driver.
+Kyuubi provides a JDBC dialect extension with auto-registered Hive Daliect support for Spark.
+Follow the instructions in [Hive Dialect Support](../../engines/spark/jdbc-dialect.html) to prepare the plugin jar file `kyuubi-extension-spark-jdbc-dialect_-*.jar`.

-### Including jars of JDBC driver and Hive Dialect extention
+### Including jars of JDBC driver and Hive Dialect extension

-Choose one of following ways to include jar files to Spark.
+Choose one of the following ways to include jar files in Spark.

 - Put the jar file of JDBC driver and Hive Dialect to `$SPARK_HOME/jars` directory to make it visible for the classpath of PySpark.
 And adding `spark.sql.extensions = org.apache.spark.sql.dialect.KyuubiSparkJdbcDialectExtension` to `$SPARK_HOME/conf/spark_defaults.conf.`

-- With spark's start shell, include JDBC driver when you submit the application with `--packages`, and the Hive Dialect plugins with `--jars`
+- With spark's start shell, include the JDBC driver when submitting the application with `--packages`, and the Hive Dialect plugins with `--jars`

 ```
 $SPARK_HOME/bin/pyspark --py-files PY_FILES \